 “That hashtag has been so important to help get the message out there in the community and to give people the courage to stand up and say no to racism,” Mr Goodes said.

 Dr Soutphommasane said one in five Australians report being targeted by race-hate talk such as verbal abuse or racial slurs.
 More than one in 20 people say they have been physically attacked because of their race.

 Mr Goodes’ term as Australian of the Year concludes on 25 January, when the 2015 Australian of the Year will be announced by the Prime Minister in Canberra.

-Go online for more information about the Racism.
-It Stops With Me campaign.
+Go online for more information about Racism.
+It Stops With Me.

 Media contact: Dominic O’Grady, Australian Human Rights Commission, for Dr Tim Soutphommasane.
 M: 0419 258 597.